Shantou Guangdong, China Travel Guide

 A mix of flat plains for easy navigation and low-lying hills offering elevated viewpoints.

 One of Shantou's prominent geographical features is Nan'ao Island, a large island county joined to the mainland by an impressive bridge.
 Nan'ao Island is a natural reserve, offering scenic beauty, pristine beaches, and a quieter pace of life, making it a popular escape from the urban bustle.
-The convergence of river, sea, and land has long positioned Shantou as a natural harbor, fostering its role as a significant port and a center for trade and fishing.
-The flat coastal plains make the city relatively easy to navigate, with a dense network of roads connecting its various districts.
+The convergence of river, sea, and land has long positioned Shantou as a natural harbor, fostering its role as a significant port and a place for trade and fishing.
+The flat coastal plains make the city quite simple to navigate, with a dense network of roads connecting its various districts.
 The nearby hills, like those in the Queshi Scenic Area, offer elevated viewpoints, providing a different perspective on the city's relationship with its surrounding water and land.

 Panoramic view of Nan'ao Island Bridge spanning across the water.